vedikasharma2801/23UADS4170-vedikasharma-NN-lab-2025/exp03/README.md

 - **Test Accuracy:** ~97%

 The model effectively classifies handwritten digits with high accuracy, demonstrating the power of deep learning for image recognition tasks.

+---

+## Comments on the Experiment

+### Strengths
+- Basic Neural Network Implementation
+- Dataset Handling
+- Normalization and One-Hot Encoding
+- Optimization and Loss Function
+- Evaluation:
+The implementation of accuracy calculation using TensorFlow operations is well-executed, providing reliable performance metrics.

+### Limitations
+-**Use of TensorFlow 1.x:**
+The code uses tf.compat.v1 and tf.disable_v2_behavior(), which limits compatibility with modern TensorFlow versions.
+Migrating to TensorFlow 2.x would ensure long-term support and more efficient development.

+-**Random Initialization of Weights and Biases:** tf.random_normal may not be the best choice for initializing weights.
+Using techniques like Xavier or He initialization could improve training stability and convergence.

+-**Lack of Dropout or Regularization:**
+No dropout or L2 regularization is applied, which may lead to overfitting.
+Implementing these techniques can enhance generalization.

+-**Limited Error Handling:**
+The use of tf.errors.OutOfRangeError for catching the end of the dataset is not optimal.
+Using for batch_x, batch_y in train_data: would be more Pythonic.

+-**Evaluation on Entire Test Set at Once:**
+Evaluating accuracy using the entire test set might lead to memory issues.
+It’s recommended to compute accuracy in batches.

+-**Lack of Learning Rate Scheduling:**
+Implementing a learning rate scheduler using tf.keras.optimizers.schedules can significantly improve training convergence.